ashwinreddy/rlg/README.md

 #RLG
-The Robot Learning Gym is a tool to test RL algorithms for robotics tasks a la OpenAI Gym.
+Robot Learning Gym is a tool to test reinforcement learning algorithms for robotics tasks a la [OpenAI Gym](https://gym.openai.com/).

 The purpose is to evaluate how well the various RL algorithms work by using a standardized and consistent metric.

+##Features
+RLG has a compilation of different MuJoCo tasks and robots

 ##Development
 Currently, tasks are being built using the MuJoCo simulation environment and some code borrowed from Gym.